onepub-dev/nginx-le/cli/README.md

 After acquiring or renewing a certificate Nginx-LE performs an Nginx `reload` command which is close to instantaneous.

+# Quick Start

+The following guide takes you through building an Nginx-LE server on your local machine.

+To complete this process you will need

 # Public Web Server

 A Public Web Servers is where the Web Server exposes port 80 and 443 on a public IP address with a public DNS A record (e.g. host.mydomain.com resolves to the web server's IP address).